Dry Compost Solutions (Is your Compost Bin Too Dry?)

 Try covering the sides and top of your compost bin with a sheet of cardboard.
 This will reduce the amount of evaporation and help retain moisture.

 Things like food scraps and grass cuttings are normally enough to supply compost with enough water during the year.
 But if you find you’re having problems with dry compost, adding some water to the pile will help provide the right conditions for the composting microorganisms.

 Because some people are concerned about the chlorine content of tap water (the chlorine can potentially harm the microorganisms in the compost), you can keep try leaving a bucket of water standing for a few hours, or even a couple of days.
 This will neutralize the chlorine in water by letting it evaporate.

 Alternatively you could collect pure rainwater with a rain barrel.
 These large containers help you collect rainwater from your roof by sitting them under the downpipe.
-Because rainwater doesn’t contain any chlorine, rain barrels like this one on Amazon are ideal for adding moisture to your compost heap.
+Because rainwater doesn’t contain any chlorine, rain barrels like this one (Amazon link) are ideal for adding moisture to your compost heap.
 On top of that you economize on your water bill !

 For example, 1 inch (2.5cm) of rainfall and a 1000-square foot (92m2) roof will produce 623 gallons of water!

 By now you’ve realized that the basics of good compost include a decent mix of green and brown materials, adequate structure to allow air to circulate, and just enough moisture to help the composting microbes do their job efficiently.

 Most composting problems can be resolved by changing one of these components.

 When I’m trying to solve compost conundrums like dry compost I prefer to adjust one component at a time, wait to see the results of these changes, then readjust my approach as necessary.